 Superannuation splitting under the family law

-In most cases, the Federal Circuit and Family Court of Australia look at superannuation separately from the parties’ other assets and debts.
+In most cases, the Federal Circuit and Family Court of Australia looks at superannuation separately from the parties’ other assets and debts.
 This is called a “two-pool” approach.
 In this article, we are assuming that a two-pool approach is being used.

 In this article, we will discuss: